bhisaac/5eFP/5eFP-SRD.md

 **_Coin_ (⛁).** A 5eFP game awards and uses coin (⛁) as its currency, representing wealth, reputation, and experience.

-**_Downtime_.** Downtime is measured in rounds.
-The player with the most coins spends their downtime round first.
+**_Downtime and Downtime Rounds_.** Downtime is measured in rounds.
+The PC with the most coin wins the initiative (PCs that tie choose their downtime together, deciding who will act first) and spends its downtime round first.
+All other PCs take turns spending downtime rounds in clockwise order.
 The first downtime round is free, and subsequent rounds of downtime cost ⛁ each.
+PCs may pass on additional downtime rounds, removing them from the initiative order.
 A game session ends after all PCs pass on downtime rounds.

-**_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token onto the exploration map in a random location.
+**_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
 The obscuring map tile under the group token is revealed.
-During a round of downtime, PCs may deploy onto a downtime location on an explored world map tile without determining a random starting location.
+During a downtime round, PCs may deploy and resolve the downtime round on an area within an explored world map tile.

 **_Player Character (PC)_.** A character created and played by a player.